adrische/write-ups/README.md

 [Slides of actuarial colloqium](https://github.com/adrische/actuary/blob/master/colloquium/Adrian%20Scheerer%20SAV%20Kolloquium%20Presentation.pdf)

 These are the slides (in German) that I prepared for the last exam (colloquium) to become an actuary (member of Swiss Association of Actuaries, SAV).
-The topic was "Steigende Teuerungsraten: Chancen und Risiken im Reserving und Risk Management aus aktuarieller Sicht", which roughly translates as "Rising inflation rates: opportunities and risks in reserving and risk management from an actuarial perspective".
+The topic was _Steigende Teuerungsraten: Chancen und Risiken im Reserving und Risk Management aus aktuarieller Sicht_, which roughly translates as _Rising inflation rates: opportunities and risks in reserving and risk management from an actuarial perspective_.
 The slides are also available in the [collection of colloquium slides](https://www.actuaries.ch/de/fach-arbeitsgruppen/junge-aktuare/pruefungskolloquium) by the SAV young actuaries.

 ----